Psychological Diagnostic Testing

 The psychologist will tell the diagnosis and explain what it means.
 They will also recommend therapies.
 If the patient is not happy with the diagnosis, they may ask for a second or another test.

-What are the Risks Associated with Psychological Diagnostic Testing?
+What Are the Risks Associated with Psychological Diagnostic Testing?

-Why Psychologists are Important to Recovery
+Why Psychologists Are Important to Recovery

 Diagnosis